 Spirits: Shine, Shiner’s Select, Organic Shine, Apple Pie Tennessee Moonshine, Prohibition Tea and Tennessee Bourbon Whiskey

-Tennessee Moonshine, Organic Tennessee Whiskey, Bourbon Whiskey and other sprits are crafted on Short Mountain Distillery’s 400-acre farm in Cannon County, TN.
+Tennessee moonshine, organic Tennessee whiskey, bourbon whiskey and other spirits are crafted on Short Mountain Distillery’s 400-acre farm in Cannon County, TN.
 Owned and operated by the Kaufman brothers, Short Mountain carries on the tradition of the brothers’ great-grandfather, Jesse Shwayder, and his value of living by The Golden Rule, which you will find on every Short Mountain bottle.
-You are welcome to visit the distillery, cafe and tasting room or attend a Moonshine Mixology Cocktail Class.
+You are welcome to visit the distillery, cafe and tasting room or attend a Moonshine mixology cocktail class.

 Spirits: All Purpose Shine, Black Mule Vodka, Abernathy Gin, Clayton James Whiskey and flavored shine

 Perhaps you prefer brews to bourbons.
 If that’s the case, check out “Your Complete Guide to Nashville Breweries.”
-Otherwise, round up some friends and make place to explore the fascinating distillery culture right here in Tennessee!
+Otherwise, round up some friends to explore the fascinating distillery culture right here in Tennessee!

 Shop, dine and explore local by visiting the businesses in the SB App.